svikashk/docs/guide/description.md

 Give detailed information to each item with Descriptions.
 {: .fs-6 .fw-300 }

-The description area is where you will add detailed explanations, background information, and acceptance criteria to items in your project.
+The description area is where you will add detailed explanations, background information, and acceptance criteria to items in your squad.
 Obviously, you would want to go beyond plain-text blurbs and format your descriptions with rich styling options.

 With __Markdown Formatting__ in Zepel, you can style and organize your item descriptions with headings, lists, code blocks and more.
 To style your item descriptions follow the Markdown Syntax guide below: